mpetrovich/dash/DOCS.md

 Creates a new function that returns the result of `$callable` if its required number of parameters are supplied;
 otherwise, it returns a function that accepts the remaining number of required parameters.

-Use `Dash\_` as a placeholder argument to replace with arguments from subsequent calls.
+Use `Dash\_` as a placeholder to replace with arguments from subsequent calls.

 Related: [curryN()](#curryn), [curryRight()](#curryright), [partial()](#partial), [currify()](#currify)